United States Regiments & Batteries > Maine

 May 29 Brevet Colonel Spear was promoted to full colonel

-June 4 Old members mustered out
+June 4 Old members were mustered out